 Archive for 2010

 What is it about blizzards?
 That they’re so mind-bogglingly dramatic?
-That they surprise us even though we know they’re coming, because everybody’s talking about “the big blizzard”?
+That they surprise us even though we know they’re coming?
+I mean who isn’t talking about “the blizzard of the century” this week?

-I have faced real danger in snowstorms, and have pulled off the highway to wait out hazardous conditions.
+Growing up in New Hampshire, I faced real danger in snowstorms and pulled off highways numerous times to wait out hazardous conditions.
 During one such wait many years ago I found myself wearing a giddy grin and giggling.
 What was the matter with me?!
-My goofy state of unreality did not indicate a grasp of the situation.
+My goofy state did not indicate a grasp of reality.
 In fact, I was fully cognizant, it’s just that blizzards make me feel as if I’m 6 years old.

-When a snowstorm hits, some mysterious force takes hold and I’m flooded with memories: jumping off the roof of our house in New Hampshire into huge powdery snowbanks; building snow forts that rivaled castles in my mind; making snow angels and praying that the dogs wouldn’t… y’know.
-Those memories stimulate fantasies that range from prehistoric cave dwelling to trekking cross country in a covered wagon to – you name it.
+When a snowstorm hits, some mysterious force takes hold and I’m flooded with memories: jumping off the roof of my childhood home into huge powdery snowbanks; building snow forts that rivaled castles in my mind; making snow angels and praying that the dogs wouldn’t… y’know.
+Those memories stimulate fantasies that range from prehistoric cave dwellings to trekking cross country in a covered wagon to – you name it.
 To me, snowstorms mean that anything is possible.

-This week’s blizzard unleashed word inventions such as “blizzacane” and “snowmageddon”.
-Blizzards can be a catalyst-for-craziness: my snapshot of a dear friend leaping barefoot through snowdrifts in a transparent negligee is proof.
+This week’s blizzard unleashed word inventions such as “blizzicane” and “snowmageddon”; blizzards can be a catalyst-for-craziness.
+Proof?
+My snapshot of a dear friend leaping barefoot through snowdrifts in a completely transparent negligee.

 Why?
-It is rare – and revealing – to capture that place in ourselves that’s willing to leap into unexplored terrain.
+It is revealing to capture that place in ourselves that’s willing to leap into unexplored terrain.
 That core of our being is often ignored in favor of our more practical parts.
 Finding it can be fun; sometimes even transformational.
 And you don’t have to have grown up with snowstorms to experience their phenomenon.

 A Theatrically Intelligent Holiday to You!